basarat/mobx-typescript-react/01 init/README.md

 Lets kickoff with a simple react-typescript application.
 * We have a `Hello` component that maintains a local `clickedCount` state.
-* As we click the button the click count is incremented and the ui updates accordingly.

 ```js
 import * as React from 'react';